 - 7.2 – After the inspector completes the inspection, then it is subject to review by REAC.
 The review includes timestamp data analysis, verification of the property profile, analysis of the inspector’s recordings, and inspections conducted by HUD’s Quality Assurance Inspectors.
 REAC may request and consider feedback from tenants, HUD field offices, owners/agents or any other methods REAC feels appropriate when assessing the quality of the inspection.
 This review is the basis for whether or not REAC accepts the inspection or throws it out.

 - 7.3.1 – An Independent Quality Assurance (IQA) may be conducted on the same day or within a few days of the contract inspection.
 If the comparison does not meet REAC standards, then the contract inspectors inspection will be unsuccessful. “if the comparison finds the contract inspection was excellent (meets standards at 90% or greater), the contractor may receive an incentive payment in addition to the full bid price.”

-- 7.3.2 – A Quality Control Inspection (QCI) with a QA may be scheduled after the contract inspector has uploaded his inspection and may be weeks after the initial inspection.
-The same standards apply as the IQA.
+- 7.3.2 – A Quality Control Inspection (QCI) with a QA may be scheduled after the contract inspector has uploaded his inspection and can be weeks after the initial inspection.
+The same standards apply as an IQA-Inspection.